-Going Ultralight with the Big Four
+Going Ultralight with the Big Four for an Ultralight Pack

-In their stead, you should use the ultralight versions which are generally frameless, minimally padded, possess limited 45- to 55-liter capacity, weigh a paltry 1.5 to 2 pounds, and are occasionally smaller in size.
+In their stead, you should use the ultralight versions, which are generally frameless, minimally padded, possess limited 45- to 55-liter capacity, weigh a paltry 1.5 to 2 pounds, and are occasionally smaller in size.

-Ultralight Backpack Suggestions:
+Ultralight Backpacking Suggestions: